-An aerial photograph is interesting as we humans rarely see the world from top-down.
+An aerial photograph is interesting as we humans rarely see the world from the top down.
 A new way to look at the world creates stunning results.

-Another way to photograph animals from top-down is to do so with a helicopter.
-This is no means a cheap way to photograph, but it is special.
+Another way to photograph animals from the top down is with a helicopter.
+This is not a cheap way to photograph, but it is special.

-To get effective images from the eye in the sky, you really need to know your camera equipment before setting out on that high-flying machine.
+To get effective images from the eye in the sky, you really need to know your camera equipment.
+This is before setting out on that high-flying machine.

 You will need to work fast.
-Keep your eyes open, check both sides of the helicopter as eat and west will differ greatly.
+Keep your eyes open.
+And check both sides of the helicopter because the east and west will differ greatly.

-Read here for all the tips you will need on capturing great photographs from the sky.
+Read here for all the tips on capturing great photographs from the sky.

 Compositions in Wildlife Photography

-This is either down to your physical location, your perspective and your camera gear, namely camera and lenses.
+This is down to your physical location, perspective, and camera gear—namely, your camera and lenses.

 Using negative space is also a great way to frame a scene.
-Negative space pushes the focus towards the subject and makes the animal stand out more.
+Negative space pushes the focus toward the subject and makes the animal stand out more.

 Read more here and give it a go on your next expedition.

-Break the cycle and start utilising other forms of compositions that many others overlook.
+Break the cycle and start utilizing other compositions that many others overlook.

-This gives you something very different and unique and has your viewers eager for more.
+This gives you something unique and has your viewers eager for more.

 Being Respectful and Staying Safe

-The number one priority when wildlife photography shooting is safety.
-There is nothing more difficult than going to photograph animals after an accident.
+The number one priority during wildlife photography is safety.

-When we talk about safety, we want to make sure you not only look after yourself but also the subjects of your images.
+When we talk about safety, we want to ensure you look after yourself and also the subjects of your images.
 Anxious animals are dangerous.

 Our biggest tip here is to be mindful of your surroundings.
 Not only of the animals but the environment you are in.
 You could slip and fall in the middle of nowhere.

 Approaching wildlife needs careful consideration.
-It not only stops the animal from being anxious and acting unpredictably, it also ensures your next great shot.
+It not only stops the animal from being anxious and acting unpredictably.
+But it also ensures your next great shot.

 There are two ways you can quietly earn the trust of your subjects.
 One is to sit and wait for the wildlife and animals to come to you or your focus area.